spatulatom/e-store/README.md

 1. This app is a commerce online store, it provides:
 * user authentication interface,
 * many different filters for products search,
-* search bar,* rating and customers reviews,
+* search bar,  ratings and customers reviews,
+* ratings and customers reviews,
 * sandbox PayPal payment,
 * tolls for managing cusomers accounts and customers orders,
 * adding new products with ease,